hyperledger/besu-docs/docs/public-networks/how-to/monitor/understand-metrics.md

 Import includes:

 - the data retrieval over the network
-- the headers, body and, receipts validation
+- the headers, body and, receipt validation
 - persisting the block in the database.

 Duration for a block import is between a few milliseconds and up to tens of milliseconds.